josevazf/pokeminter/README.md

 There is also a search bar that filters the Pokémons showed based on the input name.
 When a Pokémon card is clicked a modal opens with a detailed Pokémon Card and a button to mint it as an NFT, here we can also change the Card to the previous and next Pokémon based on it's number.

 The Pokémon Cards design was picked up from an AMAZING template created and published by [@ricardohs](https://www.figma.com/@ricardohs) on Figma.
-This was then translated into HTML code, so it could be rendered on the page with each Pokemon's updated information.
+This was then translated into HTML/CSS code, so it could be correctly rendered on the page with each Pokemon's updated information.
 To create the NFTs, this template was also converted to SVG (with no text outlines) which allowed the inclusion of input variables to later be updated with the Pokémon information, and batch create all desired Pokémon cards with a script.
 To complement, this script also creates the metadata.json files that will compose each NFT card, also populating it with the Pokémon details.

 The NFT contracts where developed according to the ERC721URIStorage standard implementation with a little twist to limit the Pokémon NFT minting to 1 of each per wallet.
-The metadata was stored on IPFS using Pinata, and all under a single CID, this way we can embed this link in the contract and only attach it the receive input number of the NFT to create.
+The metadata was stored on IPFS using Pinata, and all under a single CID, this way we can embed this link in the contract and only attach it the received input number of the NFT to create.
 This prevents having to use the deployer account to mint the NFTs while also ensuring that no other info can be injected.
 The contracts were deployed on Sepolia and Sepolia Base testnets using RemixIDE.

 Deployed contracts:
 - Sepolia Testnet: https://sepolia.etherscan.io/address/0x35c6D97EaAcA055480e3471C1045e4659F9371e7